Hunter Ashworth

 Hunter Kelly Ashworth (born 8 January 1998) is an American-born New Zealand footballer who plays as a defender.

 Career

 Pittsburgh Riverhounds

-Prior to the 2020 season, Ashworth was signed by the Pittsburgh Riverhounds of the USL Championship.
+Before the 2020 season, Ashworth was signed by the Pittsburgh Riverhounds of the USL Championship.
 He made his league debut for the club on 12 July 2020, starting in an away match against Louisville City.

 San Diego Loyal

 On 13 May 2021, Ashworth joined San Diego Loyal SC.
 He made his debut for the club the following day in a 3–1 defeat to the Tacoma Defiance.